top of page

 Swan Peak by James Lee Burke

-So, of course I choose as my first Burke novel, Swan Peak, which finds Dave and his wife leaving Louisiana with his friend Clete Percel for a Montana vacation.
+Burke has been awarded for his enduring contribution to the "literary intellectual heritage of Louisiana."
+So, of course, I choose to begin at Swan Peak, which finds Dave and his wife leaving Louisiana on a Montana vacation.

 In another book, Troyce Nix would be the sadistic villain who gets off on torture, but here he blends in.
 His violent outbursts are on the same level as other characters who molest young girls or throw acid in someone's face.
-He even shows up at the finale in the woods, where all the characters are forced to gather to kill or be killed and dumped in a pit, and becomes somewhat of a hero!
-Near the end, Troyce has a line that typifies the general level of the characters, "Have you ever been in a nocturnal environment where snipers lurk inside the foliage?"
-Sure, haven't we all!
+He even shows up at the finale in the woods, where all the characters are forced to gather, to kill or be killed and dumped in a pit, and becomes somewhat of a hero!
+Troyce has a line that typifies the general level of the characters, "Have you ever been in a nocturnal environment where snipers lurk inside the foliage?"

 Swan Peak was grittier and darker than I thought it would be.
-I thought of mystery beach reading, but it was more in a Tom Clancy direction.
 Action without emotion.

-I would try another Burke book, but one that takes place in Louisiana, where I'm sure the locale will bleed into the pages.
-This was northern Montana, where big trucks, guns collections, drinking and fishing are the cultural events.
+I am sure in Louisiana the locale would bleed into the pages.
+This was northern Montana, where big trucks, gun collections, drinking, and fishing are the cultural events.

 2009 / Paperback / 592 pages